 Understanding SR-22 insurance in Iowa

-SR-22 insurance isn't a separate type of insurance.
-It's a form your insurance company files with the state to show that you carry the minimum car insurance required to drive in Iowa.
-When people say SR-22 insurance, they're generally talking about car insurance that includes an SR-22 filing by the insurance company on your behalf.
+SR-22 insurance isn't a type of insurance.
+It's a form your insurance company files with the state to prove you have the minimum car insurance required to drive in Iowa.
+SR-22 insurance generally refers to auto insurance coverage that requires an SR-22 filed by your insurance company for you.

 Most drivers in Iowa don't need SR-22 insurance.
-The drivers who do need it usually have serious violations, such as DUIs, reckless driving, or several offenses within a short period.
-If you're required to file an SR-22, the state will tell you how long you need to keep it.
+Drivers who do need an SR-22 have been convicted of serious violations like reckless driving, DUIs, or multiple offenses in a short time.
+If you are required to file an SR-22, you will be informed of how long you need to keep it.

 "Certain things trigger the requirement for an SR-22 filing, such as a DUI, having a lot of points on your license, getting into an accident without insurance, or having your license suspended or revoked.
 But in every case, the driver is notified by the DMV that they are required to have this form.
 You would have to check the box that you are required to have an SR 22 filing.
 The insurance company typically charges a fee to file or maintain that filing, which varies by insurance company," says Dorothy Cato with Skyway Insurance Services LLC in Monroe, North Carolina.